- Chart

 - Growing demand for senior housing due to aging population

-- Strategic acquisitions to increase portfolio size
+- Strategic acquisitions to expand portfolio

 - Partnerships with healthcare providers